ecadlabs/taquito/docs/wallet_API.md

-#### Try the Thanos wallet!
+#### Try the Temple wallet!

-Make sure you have the Thanos browser extension installed first.
+Make sure you have the Temple  browser extension installed first.